FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/elb_loadbalancer.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the loadbalancer.
+* `region` - (Optional, String, ForceNew) The region in which to create the loadbalancer.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new loadbalancer.

-* `name` - (Required) Specifies the load balancer name.
+* `name` - (Optional, String) Specifies the load balancer name.
 The name is a string of 1 to 64 characters that consist of letters, digits, underscores (_), and hyphens (-).

-* `type` - (Required) Specifies the load balancer type.
+* `type` - (Required, String, ForceNew) Specifies the load balancer type.
 The value can be Internal or External.
+Changing this creates a new loadbalancer.

-* `vpc_id` - (Required) Specifies the VPC ID.
+* `vpc_id` - (Required, String, ForceNew) Specifies the VPC ID.
+Changing this creates a new loadbalancer.

-* `description` - (Optional) Provides supplementary information about the listener.
+* `description` - (Optional, String) Provides supplementary information about the listener.
 The value is a string of 0 to 128 characters and cannot be <>.

-* `vip_address` - (Optional) Specifies the IP address provided by ELB.
+* `vip_address` - (Optional, String, ForceNew) Specifies the IP address provided by ELB.
   When type is set to External, the value of this parameter is the elastic IP address.
 When type is set to Internal, the value of this parameter is the private network IP address.
 You can select an existing elastic IP address and create a public network load balancer.
 When this parameter is configured, parameter `bandwidth` is invalid.
+Changing this creates a new loadbalancer.

-* `bandwidth` - (Optional) Specifies the bandwidth (Mbit/s).
+* `bandwidth` - (Optional, Int) Specifies the bandwidth (Mbit/s).
 This parameter is valid when type is set to External, and it is invalid when type is set to Internal.
 The value ranges from 1 to 300.

-* `vip_subnet_id` - (Optional) Specifies the ID of the private network to be added.
+* `vip_subnet_id` - (Optional, String, ForceNew) Specifies the ID of the private network to be added.
 This parameter is mandatory when type is set to Internal, and it is invalid when type is set to External.
+Changing this creates a new loadbalancer.

-* `security_group_id` - (Optional) Specifies the security group ID.
+* `security_group_id` - (Optional, String, ForceNew) Specifies the security group ID.
 The value is a string of 1 to 200 characters that consists of uppercase and lowercase letters, digits, and hyphens (-).
 This parameter is mandatory when type is set to Internal, and it is invalid when type is set to External.
+  Changing this creates a new loadbalancer.

-* `az` - (Optional) Specifies the ID of the availability zone (AZ).
+* `az` - (Optional, String, ForceNew) Specifies the ID of the availability zone (AZ).
 This parameter is mandatory when type is set to Internal, and it is invalid when type is set to External.

-* `admin_state_up` - (Optional) Specifies the status of the load balancer.
-Defaults to true.
-    + true: indicates that the load balancer is running.
-    + false: indicates that the load balancer is stopped.
+Changing this creates a new loadbalancer.

-* `tenantid` - (Optional) Specifies the tenant ID.
+* `tenantid` - (Optional, String, ForceNew) Specifies the tenant ID.
 This parameter is mandatory only when type is set to Internal.
+Changing this creates a new loadbalancer.

-## Attributes Reference
+## Attribute Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - Specifies the load balancer ID.

-* `region` - See Argument Reference above.
-* `name` - See Argument Reference above.
-* `description` - See Argument Reference above.
-* `vpc_id` - See Argument Reference above.
-* `bandwidth` - See Argument Reference above.
-* `type` - See Argument Reference above.
-* `admin_state_up` - See Argument Reference above.
-* `vip_subnet_id` - See Argument Reference above.
-* `az` - See Argument Reference above.
-* `security_group_id` - See Argument Reference above.
-* `vip_address` - See Argument Reference above.
-* `tenantid` - See Argument Reference above.
+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `update` - Default is 10 minutes.
+* `delete` - Default is 5 minutes.